Extending partial isometries of generalized metric spaces: Introduction

+Finally, in Section \ref{sec:O}, we consider the Hrushovski property for classes of generalized metric spaces omitting some fixed class of subspaces.
+In particular, given a distance monoid $\cR$ and a class $\cF$ of $\cR$-metric spaces, we say an $\cR$-metric space $A$ is \emph{$\cF$-free} if no subspace of $A$ is isometric to an element of $\cF$.
+A canonical example is the class of finite $K_n$-free graphs for a fixed $n\geq 3$ (considered as $\cS_2$-metric spaces), and its \Fraisse\ limit which we denote $\cH_n$ (often called a \emph{Henson graph}).
+Our focus will be the next example.

-\item Fix an odd integer $n\geq 3$.
-We consider the class $\cK^c_n$ of finite graphs omitting cycles of odd length bounded by $n$.
-By work of Komj\'{a}th, Mekler, and Pach (\cite{Kom}, \cite{KMP}), there is a countable, existentially closed graph $\Gamma^c_n$, which omits cycles of odd length bounded by $n$ and is universal for $\cK^c_n$.
-Using existential closure, it is not too difficult to see that $\Gamma^c_n$ has diameter $n_*:=\frac{n+1}{2}$ with respect to the path-metric.
-Therefore, we consider $\Gamma^c_n$ as an $\cR_{n_*}$-metric space, and we consider the elements of $\cK^c_n$ as $\cR_{n_*}$-metric spaces under the path-metric truncated at $n_*$.
-With this interpretation, $\cK^c_n$ is precisely the class of finite $\cF^c_n$-free $\cR_{n_*}$-metric spaces, where $\cF^c_n$ is the class of \emph{triangles of odd perimeter bounded by $n$} (i.e. $3$-point metric spaces with integer distances, in which the sum of the three nonzero distances is odd and bounded by $n$). \end{enumerate} \end{example}
+\begin{example} Fix an odd integer $n\geq 3$.
+Let $\cK^c_n$ denote the class of finite graphs which omit all cycles of odd length bounded by $n$ (i.e. contain no such cycle as a subgraph).
+By work of Komj\'{a}th, Mekler, and Pach (\cite{Kom}, \cite{KMP}), there is a countable, existentially closed graph $\Gamma^c_n$, which omits cycles of odd length bounded by $n$ and contains every graph in $\cK^c_n$ as an induced subgraph.
+We now translate this situation to the setting of generalized metric spaces.
+Let $\cF^c_n$ denote the class of \emph{metric triangles of odd perimeter bounded by $n$} (i.e. $3$-point metric spaces with integer distances, in which the sum of the three nonzero distances is odd and bounded by $n$).
+Define $n_*=\frac{n+1}{2}$ and, for any graph $\Gamma\in\cK^c_n$, let $d_\Gamma$ be the path-metric on $\Gamma$ truncated at $n_*$.
+Under this translation, $\cK^c_n$ is precisely the class of finite $\cF^c_n$-free $\cS_{n_*}$-metric spaces.
+Since $\Gamma^c_n$ is existentially closed, it has diameter $n_*$ with respect to the path-metric, and so the path-metric agrees with its truncation at $n_*$.
+Thus, as an $\cS_{n_*}$-metric space, $\Gamma^c_n$ is $\cF^c_n$-free and isometrically contains every finite $\cF^c_n$-free $\cS_{n_*}$-metric space. \end{example}